-Name of child .....Class / Year Group.....
+Name of child Class / Year Group -

-Is this child a looked after child/SEN/vulnerability? .....
+Is this child a looked after child/ SEN/vulnerab ility?

 When did the incident occur?

-Date Day of week Time Where?
+Date Day of weel k Time Who ere?

-Staff involved
+staff involved

-Name Designation Team Teach Involved: Staff signature trained? physically?
-(P) as observer?
-(O)
+Name Designation Team Teach trained? . , , , Staff signature

-Please describe the incident and include:

-1. What was happening before?
-2. What do you think triggered this behaviour?
-3. What de-escalating techniques were used prior to physical intervention?
-4. Why was a PI deemed necessary?
-5. Any other information relevant to include.
+Please describe the incident and 1.
+What was happening before? escalating techniques were used 5.
+Any other information relevan ?
+2. What do y sical inter

-Team Teach technique(s) used (tick as appropriate)

-Technique Standing/escort Sitting/chairs Kneeling Ground
+Ground

-Breakaway/defensive

-One person

-Two people

-Please give details below of hold, e.g. single elbow, double elbow, wrap, etc......
-How long was the child/young person held? .....
-If the child/young person was held on the ground: Did they go to ground independently?\ $\Box$
+Team Teach technique(s) used (tick as appropriate) Standing/escort | Sitting/chairs | Kneeling akaway/defensive One person Two people How lo e give details below of hold, e.g. single elbow, double elbow, wrap, ong was the child/young person held?

-Did they go to ground independently?\ Were they taken to ground by staff?

-\tick as appropriate

-Good practice dictates that schools should review what happened and consider what lessons can be learned, which may have implications for the future management of the pupil.
-These need not be added to this form but should be incorporated in the individual plans for the child.

 Has the child/young person been held before?
-Yes/No

-A child/young person should have an individual plan clearly detailing reactive strategies and physical intervention approaches if they have been involved in physical interventions on more than one occasion.
+Yes/No A child/young person should have an individual plan clearly detailing reactive strategies and physical intervention approaches if they have been involved in physical interventions on more than one occasion.
 Does the individual support plan need to be reviewed as a result of this incident?
-Yes/No

-Does the risk assessment need to be reviewed as a result of this incident?Yes/No

-If yes, who will action and when? (less than four weeks)

-Who was the incident reported to, and when? ---
+Yes/No Does the risk assessment need to be reviewed as a result of this incident?Yes/No If yes, who will action and when? (less than four weeks) Who was the incident reported to, and when?
+Who was the incident reported to, and when?
 Was there any medical intervention needed?
 Yes/No

-Include names of any injured person and brief details of injuries
+Technique

+Behaviour Policy: 2019-2020